TomCrypto/final-project/README.txt

         - `lib`: third-party libraries, excluding OpenGL-related libs
         - `res`: assets used in our project (textures, models, etc.)
         - `src`: C/C++ source code and headers

+    The `src/core` folder contains the actual implementations of the different rendering subsystems.
+The `src/gui` folder contains only source pertaining to the user interface, and `src/utils` general purpose utilities.
+Note the different vertex and fragment shaders are in the `res/shaders` folder.

 External Links
 --------------